 In 2015 NGO Subversive Front supported an LGBTI person applying for asylum in Belgium.
 He had experienced psychological violence, discrimination, hate speech and harassment since he publicly came out in an online video campaign in 2013.

-Macedonia formally applied to join the EU in 2004.
+North Macedonia formally applied to join the EU in 2004 (under the provisional name "Former Yugoslav Republic of Macedonia").
 In its annual report on progress made towards EU accession, published in November, the European Commission pointed out that the LGBTI community continue to suffer hate speech in the media.
 Such bias-motivated incidents need to be systematically investigated.
 The Commission also expressed disappointment at the government’s failure to add the grounds of sexual orientation and gender identity to existing anti-discrimination legislation.
 Considerable efforts need to be made to promote acceptance and diversity, through public campaigns and training for law enforcement officials.